Behavioral Health & Substance Use

-- Background Internet-based cognitive behavioral therapy (iCBT) was introduced at Partners in 2016 to address mild to moderate depression, and subsequently also anxiety, in primary care patients via a self-directed learning system.
+- Background Internet-based cognitive behavioral therapy (iCBT) was introduced at Mass General Brigham in 2016 to address mild to moderate depression, and subsequently also anxiety, in primary care patients via a self-directed learning system.
 The online learning experience provides an alternative or complement to usual care for patients with barriers to care, such as lack of transportation, or those who simply have interest in trying something new.

-- Evidence Base Research by Saint Vincent’s Hospital in Australia, the creator of the Partners Care Online curriculum, and McLean Hospital demonstrated the efficacy of Partners iCBT learning modules when offered in combination with brief, motivational coaching by support specialists.
+- Evidence Base Research by Saint Vincent’s Hospital in Australia, the creator of the Mass General Brigham Care Online curriculum, and McLean Hospital demonstrated the efficacy of Mass General Brigham iCBT learning modules when offered in combination with brief, motivational coaching by support specialists.

 - Overview of intervention The iCBT program is a self-directed course based on cognitive behavioral therapy that builds self-help skills for reducing a patient’s own symptoms offered in combination with brief, weekly motivational coaching.
 New learning modules are being introduced over time to address specific behavioral health conditions.

 Resource-Finding is a program to help individual patients find community-based mental health therapists, psychiatrists, or behavioral health treatment programs.